umccr/htsget-rs/README.md

 Hover over some of the tick marks for a reference of the issues 👆 Regarding some of the criteria annotations in the table:

 1. Decoupled (relatively easy to exchange) storage backends.
 2. No signs of activity in main repository in >6 months.
-Maintainers: please contact us if that's not the case or the repo has been relocated or deprecated.
+Maintainers: [please open an issue if that's not the case or the repo has been relocated and/or deprecated](https://github.com/umccr/htsget-rs/issues/new).
 3. [Meet safe and unsafe][safe-unsafe].

 [ebi-htsget]: https://github.com/andrewyatz/basic-htsget